 Not only do guests enjoy legendary service and luxury amenities, but they also have access to a state-of-the-art Fitness Center, as well as the spacious greenhouse, magnificent garden, and street-adjacent terrace of Maison Boulud restaurant, where they can experience the finest of fine dining.

-The hotel actually sits in Golden Square Mile and close to Montreal’s high-end boutiques, galleries, and museums.
+The hotel actually sits in Golden Square Mile and is close to Montreal’s high-end boutiques, galleries, and museums.
 This is the hotel you should come to celebrity spot, but it is also perfect for a weekend break or the ideal base for business.
 Relax in the rooftop pool or steal some quiet time over afternoon tea in the immaculate Palm Court.
 Every elegant corner shares the hotel’s iconic history, which dates back to 1912 and the legendary service of Les Clefs d’Or concierges.

-While the hotel offers gorgeous rooms and lovely cream marble bathrooms, I am not a major fan of the luxury Toto toilet in the Junior King rooms (I am not sure if they have them across the hotel) that clean your behind.
+While the hotel offers gorgeous rooms and lovely cream marble bathrooms, I am not a major fan of the luxury Toto toilet in the Junior King rooms (I am not sure if they have them across the hotel) that cleans your behind.
 However, I do like the Asprey amenities in the bathrooms.

 Unfortunately, this Ritz-Carlton does not have a club lounge, but if you book with us, you still get a bunch of valuable benefits, including breakfast, which is particularly good here.
 This hotel remains a top choice in Montreal.